wiris/moodle-filter_wiris/docs/contributing/README.md

 - Follow the [Conventional Commits Format guideline](#conventional-commits).
 - Lint the code.
-- One the forked the project, create a new branch from the `main` one.
+- Fork the repository and create a new branch from the `main` one.

 ## Conventional Commits